mostlycached/schema/docs/about.md

 These tools let me, one person build what probably requires a studio, a composer, a narrator, a producer.
 The result is imperfect—but imperfection isn't always bad.
 Mistakes have sometimes been generative.
 I intend to find more of them.
 And the machinic voice's particularity in content makes up for its roboticity in structure.

+## On Music and Speech Together

+One map offers clarity.
+Two maps reveal that maps themselves are necessary but insufficient.

+Each audiobook begins with music and continues with speech—not because one mode is better, but because the combination produces something neither can alone.
+Listen to the same story twice in different modes.
+The first pass orients; the second defamiliarizes, just because it comes second.
+Something like a parallax effect emerges between them: a depth that neither the instrumental intro nor the spoken word creates independently.

+This is still an open question for me.
+What exactly is that depth?
+How do you navigate through it?
+The music sets a tone the words cannot name.
+The words give shape the music cannot hold.
+Together they don't find the coordinates, they create a shimmering parallax that becomes a kind of continual pregnancy, something arriving more and more into itself, but the horizon keeps moving.

+Future work will explore this further.
+For now, I offer both modes as an invitation: listen once, listen twice, and see what opens up.

 ## On Systems Used Loosely

 The Hyperframes research framework behind these projects includes schemas, taxonomies, and systematic methods.
 Worlds are cataloged.
 Variations are enumerated.
 Lenses are named.